soukainacodes/Using--SVM-To-Predict-Swedish-Krona/README.md

-# Predicting Changes in Exchange Predictions Rates Using SVM and Different Machine Learning Methods
+# Predicting Changes in Exchange Rates Using SVM and Different Machine Learning Methods

 ## Aalto University, August 2022